bfcxfm/Evol/README.md

 <h3>Adaptive Design</h3>

-Get ready to experience the game on a variety of devices with a adaptive design feature.
-Whether you're playing on a desktop (with a screen width larger than 768px), an iPad, or a mobile device, we've got you covered with tailored controls for each platform.
+Get ready to experience the game on a variety of devices with an adaptive design feature.
+Whether you're playing on a desktop (with a screen width larger than 768px), an iPad, or a mobile device, this game is designed with tailored controls for each platform.

 ![Mobile Mode](https://github.com/bfcxfm/evol/blob/main/img/mobile.gif#center)